 We use AirTable as our CRM.
 For course students, we store a first name, last name, email address, past known email addresses, enrollments (course and cohort start date), coupon usage, and any notes that we need to preserve to operate our business.
 Notes usually include things like requests to defer or transfer an enrollment.
 We are happy to share any details we have on file for a student with that student.

 Product Talk Coaching Clients

 If you are a coaching prospect or client, I may keep notes on our conversations in my contact management system.

-I keep the shared Google Drive folders and the Dropbox recordings for up to 90 days after the end of my engagement with the company, unless otherwise specified by our service agreement.
+I keep the personal notes (1) and the Dropbox recordings (2) for up to 90 days after the end of my engagement with the company, unless otherwise specified by our service agreement.
 These files are confidential between me and the team being coached and will never be shared with anybody else (including other members of the client organization).
 If team members choose to share these files with other members of the organization, they are free to do so.

 Coaching recordings are only used in two instances:

 - A member of the team misses a session and wants to catch up by watching the recording.